bruce-szalwinski-he/superdsm-2/docs/source/pipeline.rst

 .. code-block:: console

-   python -m 'superdsm.batch' .
+   python -m superdsm .

 This will run the batch system in *dry mode*, so nothing will actually be processed.
 Instead, each task which is going to be processed will be printed, along with some additional information.
 To actually start the processing, re-run the command and include the ``--run`` argument.

 In this example, the current working directory will correspond to the *root directory* when it comes to resolving the ``{ROOTDIR}`` placeholder in the path specification.

-Note that the batch system will automatically skip tasks which already have been completed in a previous run, unless the ``--force`` argument is used.
-On the other hand, tasks will not be marked as completed if the ``--oneshot`` argument is used.
+Note that the batch system will automatically skip tasks which already have been completed in a previous run.
 To run only a single task from the root directory, use the ``--task`` argument, or ``--task-dir`` if you want to automatically include the dervied tasks.
 Note that, in both cases, the tasks must be specified relatively to the root directory.

-Refer to ``python -m 'superdsm.batch' --help`` for further information.
+Refer to ``python -m superdsm --help`` for further information.